Mirin Dajo: Early life

-Born in Rotterdam, Hearkens claimed to have had strange dreams and "paranormal" experiences during his youth.
+Born in Rotterdam, Henskes claimed to have had strange dreams and "paranormal" experiences during his youth.
 He would go on to start a career in the Beaux Arts, heading a design firm in his twenties.
-When he turned 33, he claimed to realise that his body was "invulnerable."
+When he turned 33, he claimed to realise that his body was "invulnerable".
 As a result he left his job and went to Amsterdam.
-Later he would claim to have made money by letting people pierce his body with "dagger-like objects," as well as swallowing glass and razor blades.
+Later he would claim to have made money by letting people pierce his body with "dagger-like objects", as well as swallowing glass and razor blades.

 Career

-By this time, notorious for his radical “body piercings”, Dajo also considered an esoteric lecture a vital part of his performance.
+Notorious for his radical "body piercings", Dajo also considered an esoteric lecture a vital part of his performance.
 As he saw it people should abandon the materialistic world view and accept there was a higher force, "the Source".
 Dajo claimed that a God was using him, through his invulnerability, to show us there was something better out there.
 His conviction was that materialism only resulted in misery and war.

-At that time he adopted his stage name Mirin Dajo, which is based on the Esperanto noun mirindaĵo meaning "wonder."
+At that time he adopted his stage name Mirin Dajo, which is based on the Esperanto noun mirindaĵo meaning "wonder".
 He saw the use of Esperanto – one language to be used around the world – as a way of uniting mankind.
 Because he needed a license to perform in public he was taken to Professor Carp, Dr. Bertholt and Dr. Stokvis of the University of Leiden.
 His act was allowed but not his lecture.

 Although not as widely documented as his sword piercing feats, Dajo claimed that his invulnerability had been proven by numerous means.
 In an interview in Time magazine, he also declared his invulnerability having been tested with burning irons, boiling water, and having been shot through the head from half a yard distance on two occasions.
 He supported this by exhibiting two scars allegedly from the shots, one in the centre of the forehead and the other above his right eye, however, his autopsy showed no traces of any injuries to the head.